-Everyone has strong rights when it comes to the data that is held on them thanks to the Data Protection Act.
+Everyone has strong rights when it comes to the data that is held on them thanks to the Data protection act of 2003 and Data protection act of 1988.

 And it is up to the data protection commissioner to uphold those rights.